-Health information system data and changes in the disaster affected population are regularly reviewed and analysed for decision making and appropriate response.
+Health information system data and changes in the disaster-affected population are regularly reviewed and analysed for decision-making and appropriate response.

-- During the emergency phase, the crude mortality rate (CMR) and incidence rates of major health problems (injuries and diseases) are monitored and analysed daily for decision making.
-However, for some emergencies, the initial assessment team may recommend a less frequent cycle of analysis. - Reports of health problems (injuries, malnutrition etc) are rapidly identified, further investigated and appropriate measures immediately instituted to prevent excess mortality from the identified problem(s). - Individual cases and/or outbreaks of communicable diseases are investigated as soon as possible and confirmed.
+During the emergency phase, the crude mortality rate (CMR) and incidence rates of major health problems (diseases and injuries) are monitored and analysed regularly for decision-making.
+However, for some emergencies, the initial assessment team may recommend a less frequent cycle of analysis.

+Reports of health problems (malnutrition, injuries etc) are rapidly identified, further investigated and appropriate measures immediately instituted to prevent excess mortality from the identified problem(s).

+Individual cases of diseases of epidemic potential (cholera, measles etc) and/or outbreaks of communicable diseases are investigated as soon as possible and confirmed.
 Outbreak control measures are instituted if indicated and cases receive appropriate treatment.
-(See Control of Communicable Diseases standards.)
+(See control of communicable diseases standards.)